 Key members of management regularly attend and participate in Board meetings, presenting on important topics.
-Regular attendees include the Chief Financial Officer, the Chief Sustainability Officer, General Counsel and Corporate Secretary, the Chief Human Resources Officer, the Chief Innovation, Technology and Product Management Officer, the Chief Strategy and Digital Officer, and the segment and regional Presidents.
+Regular attendees include the Chief Financial Officer, the General Counsel, the Chief Human Resources and Sustainability Officer, the Chief Innovation, Technology and Product Management Officer, the Chief Strategy and Digital Officer, the segment and regional Presidents, and the Corporate Secretary.
 In addition, other senior leaders and executives also participate periodically in the Board and committee meetings.